Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Introduction

 Recent works by \citet{dalalyan:17, durmus2017nonasymptotic, chen:20, mangoubi2021mixing, chewi:21, lee:21, andrieu:22} and others establish non-asymptotic mixing time bounds for various MCMC samplers.
 The choice of distance metric $\mathcal{D}$ can vary, but excluding polylogarithmic terms each bound can be written in the form

 where $P^n$ denotes the marginal distribution of the $n$th state, $\Pi$ is the equilibrium distribution, $d$ is the dimension of the state space, $\alpha$ and $\beta$ are positive constants and $C_\epsilon>0$ is an explicit constant depending on $\epsilon >0$ (see Table \ref{fig:bounds_table} for more detail).
-The quantity $\kappa$ (defined in equation \eqref{condition_number}) has come to be known as the \textit{condition number} within the MCMC community. \cite{lee:21} show that for MALA and HMC there are strongly log-concave distributions for which $\alpha \geq 1$, and the best known bounds to our knowledge for these methods set $\alpha \geq 1$.
+The quantity $\kappa$, defined in equation \eqref{condition_number}, is a form of condition number. \cite{lee:21} show that for MALA and HMC there are strongly log-concave distributions for which $\alpha \geq 1$, and the best known bounds to our knowledge for these methods set $\alpha \geq 1$.
+It is clear, therefore, that a smaller value for $\kappa$ results in a smaller mixing time upper bound.

-In this paper we study how the common practice of preconditioning an MCMC sampler affects the condition number $\kappa$.
-When the transformation is linear we refer to it as \emph{linear preconditioning}.
-Although it is widely used in practice, the effects of linear preconditioning in MCMC are largely under-explored theoretically (though see \cite{roberts:01} for some asymptotic results in particular cases).
+In this paper we study how preconditioning an MCMC sampler affects the particular form of condition number $\kappa$ used by the MCMC community.
+We focus on \emph{linear preconditioning}, meaning the chosen transformation is linear.
+We note that linear preconditioning is widely used in practice, but largely under-explored theoretically in MCMC (one notable exception is \cite{roberts:01}, who present asymptotic results in particular cases).
+We consider common choices of linear preconditioner and explore the extent to which they will reduce the condition number of a well-conditioned probability distribution (formally defined in Section \ref{subsec:well-conditioned}).